LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Proposed Methodology

 We then define the closed-form candidate CLF

 This derivation avoids training an auxiliary Lyapunov network, reduces computational complexity, and yields a structured CLF whose decrease can be evaluated efficiently during online learning.

-\em Online Policy Optimization with Lyapunov Constraint: \em During online training, the agent interacts with the environment and stores transitions $(x_t,u_t,r_t,x_{t+1},d_t)$ in a replay buffer $\mathcal{D}$.
+\textit{Online Policy Optimization with Lyapunov Constraint (Algorithm~\ref{alg:lc_sac}, lines 7--end):} During online training, the agent interacts with the environment and stores transitions $(x_t,u_t,r_t,x_{t+1},d_t)$ in a replay buffer $\mathcal{D}$.
 When the update condition is met, a mini-batch $B=\{(x,u,r,x',d)\}$ is sampled from $\mathcal{D}$ and the critic and actor are updated.

 \paragraph{Critic update (standard SAC).} For each sampled transition, we sample $u'\sim\pi_\theta(\cdot|x')$ and form the SAC target

 Each critic $Q_{\phi_j}$ is updated by minimizing the mean-squared Bellman error: